Skip to main content

 It Should Show

-- journal-linked discoveries or prior day entries when they materially explain why a clue, mission, or location now matters
+• journal-linked discoveries or prior Journal records when they materially explain why a clue, mission, or territory now matters

-- direct links into Locations, sites, actors, and the queue activities the player may need next
+• direct links into Territories, sites, actors, and the queue activities the player may need next

 Design Rules